pebble-tree/node-foundationdb/README.md

 The returned object is a list of key, value pairs.
 Unless you have specified a key encoding, the key and value will be `Buffer` objects.

-The entire range is loaded in in a single network request using the `StreamingMode.WantAll` option, described below.
+The entire range is loaded in a single network request via the `StreamingMode.WantAll` option, described below.

 ### Range Options

-All range read functions take an optional `options` argument with the following properties:
+All range read functions take an optional `options` object argument with the following properties:

 - **limit** (*number*): If specified and non-zero, indicates the maximum number of key-value pairs to return.
 If you call `getRangeRaw` with a specified limit, and this limit was reached before the end of the specified range, `getRangeRaw` will specify `{more: true}` in the result.
 In other range read modes, the returned range (or range iterator) will stop after the specified limit.
 - **reverse** (*boolean*): If specified, key-value pairs will be returned in reverse lexicographical order beginning at the end of the range.